RahmanPeimankar/assignment1-aml-sdu/README.md

-# Assignments for Applied Machine Learning course - SDU
+# Assignment 1 for Applied Machine Learning course - SDU

-On this repository you can find the four assignments for Applied Machine Learning course.
+On this repository you can find the first assignment for Applied Machine Learning course.

 Please switch to master branch to see the assignments.